caltechlibrary/irdmtools/rdmutil.1.md

 maybe overwritten by using a JSON configuration file.
 The corresponding attributes are "invenio_api", "invenio_token" and "c_name".

-rdmutil uses the OAI-PMH service to retrieve record ids.
-This maybe slow due to rate limits.
-Also provided is a query service and record retrieval using Invenio RDM's REST API.
-These are faster but the query services limited the total number of results to 10K records.
+By default rdmutil uses the OAI-PMH service to retrieve record ids.
+This will be slow, possibly too slow if reasonably sized repositories.
+If you have access to Postgres database and configure the environment with access credentials then rdmutil can get a list of ids much quicker.
+The variables used to form a connection are RDM_DB_HOST, RDM_DB_HOST and if password is required RDM_DB_PASSWORD.

 # OPTIONS